The Keller Funnel and Implants: how the Keller Funnel is used in Breast Augmentation Procedures

 Plastic Surgeon Dr Craig Rubinstein uses the Keller Funnel for Breast Augmentation (Breast Enlargement) procedures when deemed suitable for the patient, type of procedure and implant.

-For more information, send a confidential enquiry form to schedule a consultation with Dr Rubinstein or one of his Patient Care Advisors or Nurses.
+For more information, send a confidential enquiry form to schedule a consultation with Dr Rubinstein or one of his Patient Care Coordinators or Nurses.
 You may also want to explore the potential for VECTRA 3D imaging to get a better understanding of breast implant choices and how it will impact your appearance.

 We look forward to hearing from you.